 Within days of opening in the U.S., Serenity’s badness has become legendary: the movie was a box office bomb that marked the lowest openings in McConaughey and Hathaway’s careers.
 Distributor Aviron gave up on marketing the movie altogether, cancelling planned publicity events and talk show appearances for its stars.

 Is Serenity as bad as everyone is saying?
 Short answer: it is.
 Writer-director Steven Knight set out to make a “sexy noir” thriller, and for the first hour or so of the movie, it comes across as awkward and slightly melodramatic but never offensively bad.
 Then, as things ramp up and the plot reaches a crescendo, the film builds to a baffling, staggering twist ending.
-It’s a twist that truly must be seen to be believed, the kind of reveal that nobody could have ever though was a good idea.
+It’s a twist that truly must be seen to be believed, the kind of reveal that nobody could have ever thought was a good idea.